strapi/strapi/README.md

 1. Click the button above and deploy your app
 2. Clone that repo by using `heroku git:clone -a ` followed by your repo's name
 3. Go into the cloned projects' folder using `cd` followed by your repo's name
-4. Add the Heroku boilerplate as a remote by running `git remote add origin https://github.com/strapi/strapi-heroku-app`
+4. Add the Heroku boilerplate as a remote by running `git remote add boilerplate https://github.com/strapi/strapi-heroku-app`
-5. Pull from this new origin by running `git pull origin master`
+5. Pull from this new origin by running `git pull boilerplate master`

 ## Features